 Head of School Selection

-Head of School Announced at The de Paul School
+Head of School Starts at The de Paul School

 The de Paul School is proud to announce Dr. Laurie Bottiger, as the new Head of School.
-She will be the third Head in the school’s fifty-year history.
+She will be the third Head in the school’s fifty-one-year history.
 Dr. Bottiger will start her position on July 1, 2021.
-Tony Kemper, current Head of School, will retire at the end of the school year.
-His last official day will be June 30, 2021.
+Tony Kemper, Head of School, retired at the end of the school year.
+His last official day is June 30, 2021.
 Kemper has been Head of School since 1994 and de Paul School educator employed by the school since 1982.

 Angela Chumbley, Board Chair and member of the Search Committee said, “Dr. Bottiger will work diligently to continue our mission while keeping an eye on our strategic objectives.
 Her love of students and faculty were apparent during her visits.”

 Bottiger has been Head of School for three independent schools beginning in 2005.
-She was recently Head of School at the Gifft Hill School, St. John, USVI and is currently a teacher at St. Andrew's Episcopal School, Potomac, Maryland, as well as a teacher trainer.
+She was recently Head of School at the Gifft Hill School, St. John, USVI and is most recently a teacher at St. Andrew's Episcopal School, Potomac, Maryland, as well as a teacher trainer.

 She says, “Leading an independent school focused on children with learning differences requires a comprehensive understanding of the many ways that children express their intelligences, talents, and skills.
 What may appear as deviation from classroom conventions is actually often unrecognized and unexplored extraordinary potentials.
 [At The de Paul School] we will ensure wonderful school days and years for our learners and their families.
 The thoughtfulness, the authentic commitment to the mission from all that I met, as well as the collaborative spirit left me genuinely inspired.
 I could not be more excited than to work collaboratively with this community.”